maximegris/angular-electron/README.md

 The Angular component contains an example of Electron and NodeJS native lib import.
 You can disable "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.ts`.

-## Use Electron / NodeJS / 3rd party libraries
+## Use Electron / NodeJS libraries

 This sample project runs in both modes (web and electron).
 To make this work, **you have to import your dependencies the right way**.
 Please check `providers/electron.service.ts` to watch how conditional import of libraries has to be done when using electron / NodeJS / 3rd party libraries in renderer context (i.e. Angular).

+## Use "web" 3rd party libraries (like angular, material, bootstrap, ...)

+3rd party librairies used by renderer process of electron (like angular) have to be added in `devDependencies` of `package.json` to not increase the final package's size.
+Otherwise it will significantly increase the size of your final package... not so cool :(

 ## Browser mode